 - 1. Financial assistance and incentives for rural and remote Australian Apprentices and Vocational Education and Training (VET) students who must live away from home to access employment and training. - 2.
-The Living Away from Home Allowance (LAFHA): - a. is available for apprentices and trainees who are required to move and live away from their family home to access components of their qualification. - b. closely reflects the actual cost of living away from home and is indexed to the Consumer Price Index (CPI). - c. eligibility period post-school be longer 36 months for rural and remote school-based apprentices who transfer, at the completion of secondary schooling, to full-time employment with the same apprenticeship. - d. apprentice recipients have access to packages/schemes available during specific economic crisis. - 3.
+The Living Away from Home Allowance (LAFHA): - a. is available for apprentices and trainees who are required to move and live away from their family home to access components of their qualification. - b. closely reflects the actual cost of living away from home and is indexed to the Consumer Price Index (CPI). - c. eligibility period post-school, be longer than 36 months for rural and remote school-based apprentices who transfer, at the completion of secondary schooling, to full-time employment with the same apprenticeship. - d. apprentice recipients have access to packages/schemes available during specific economic crisis. - 3.
 Travel and accommodation allowances be paid to apprentices and trainees when required to travel to access a training provider. - 4.
-Maintenance and support of agricultural colleges in regional areas. - 5.
+Maintenance and support of Agricultural colleges in regional areas. - 5.
 Relocation assistance be available for rural and remote apprentices and trainees who need to relocate away from their family home to pursue their qualification. - 6.
 Students studying Vocational Education and Training (VET) courses deemed 'part time' be eligible to apply for Youth Allowance. - 7.
 Registered Training Organisations ensure all students meet appropriate standards and competencies for their level of accreditation. - 8.
-Regional training facilities are not overlooked when funding and initiatives are implemented. - 9.
-Regional, rural and remote Australian Apprentices receive adequate and timely support from Australian Apprenticeship Support Networks (AASNs).
+Regional training facilities are not overlooked when funding and initiatives are implemented.